imperfectlink/KeyboardRenderKit/docs/source/board_custom.rst

 |

 Now let's create a move handle.
-Press Add > Mesh > Plane.
+Press Add > Mesh > Plane (Shift+A M P)

 |

-Hold Shift and click on the board's case to add it to the selection.
+Hold Shift and click on the board's bottom case to add it to the selection.
 Then align the plane using Object > Transform > Align Objects and enable X and Y axes by shift clicking both X and Y in the dialogue.

 |

 Now repeat the Align Objects, this time with Align Mode set to Negative Sides and the Z axis selected.

+|

+Your plane is now in the right position, next it needs to be scaled to be a little larger than the board footprint (S X + S Y)

 |